AshleyJSheridan/imogen/readme.md

 Each overlay is an array element within the `overlays` array in the config.
 Depending on the overlay being used will determine the parameters required.
 You can omit a parameter specific to an overal as long as you include it in the main config layer as a fallback option.
 This lets you, for example, give a single text colour once, without having to specifiy the same colour repeatedly in each text overlay.

+If you specify placeholders in overlays, like `{{param}}`, then the corresponding request parameter value will be used if a matching one is found.
+If a matching parameter is not found, the placeholder will be replaced with an empty string.

 ### Text Overlays
 Parameter | Example | Description
 --- | --- | ---